yabluko/Admin/README.md

 1. Start the Express server by executing the following command: ```npm run dev```.

 2. Start the React server by executing the following command: ```npm start```.
+3. When you open site try login - admin with password - 122212

 # Decomposition of Tasks 📝:
 1. ## Authentication